-The hardest projects to rescue are the ones where the previous provider has started developing their custom framework, or platform to run the project.
-Rather than using well-established industry standards like Angular or Next. js, they have built their own soon-to-be outdated framework.
+The hardest projects to rescue are the ones where the previous provider has started developing their custom CMS, framework, or platform to run the project.
+What's a custom CMS?
+For example, they've built their own interface to manage the content, rather than using well-established platforms like WordPress or Drupal.

-Developers rarely like to use the code of others and they sometimes don't agree with architecture decisions taken by some public frameworks.
-But in-house frameworks make it very difficult for other software providers to take over.
-Essentially, they have to learn a new way of programming that could take weeks to learn, and then remain permanently trapped in it throughout the future development of the project.
-Custom frameworks are hardly flexible, very scarcely documented, hard to maintain and upgrade, and lack the necessary community around them for continuous improvements which results in them using outdated technologies.
+So, at some point, some providers decide to build their own framework and handle all their projects there.
+It makes it easier for training given that their employees just have to master that single framework, but it makes it very difficult for other software providers to take over.
+Essentially, we have to learn a new way of programming that could take weeks to learn, and then remain permanently trapped in it throughout the future development of the project.

+Custom frameworks are hardly flexible, very scarcely documented, hard to maintain and upgrade, and lack the necessary community around them for continuous improvements which result in them using outdated technologies.

 In addition, the developers working on those custom frameworks tend to get bored because they barely learn anything at all that will be helpful for their careers.
 Usually, it isn't even worth putting on your resume.
-They can handle this for a few months but soon enough, they are likely to lose interest and performance may drop.
+So they can handle this for a few months but soon enough, they are likely to lose interest and performance may drop.

-When the project is not too advanced and there is still a lot more to accomplish, we usually recommend starting all over again on an open-source, recent, maintainable, well-documented framework such as Angular, Next.js, or Vue.js.
-It is very easy to find developers everywhere on the planet who know these widely-used technologies and can take over a project with minimal hassle.
+When the project is not too advanced and there is still a lot more to accomplish, we usually recommend starting all over again on an open-source, recent, maintainable, well-documented framework or CMS such as Laravel, WordPress, Contentful, etc. It is very easy to find developers everywhere on the planet who know these widely-used technologies and can take over a project with minimal hassle.

 Whether you need to start from scratch or not is usually a funding-based decision: if you can't afford to start over, then try with what you have, until your project starts picking up.

 But just keep one thing in mind: even if your project succeeds with that custom framework, one day, you will need to start over, no matter what.
-It may be a few years down the road, but eventually, various reasons will get you to start over, and the longer you wait, the more it will cost.
+It may be 1 year or 2 years down the road, but eventually, various reasons will get you to start over, and the longer you wait, the more it will cost.

-When developing a new software product, make sure you check (i.e: put them in writing in the contract):
+When starting a new project, make sure you check (i.e: put them in writing in the contract):

 - The type of technologies involved

-- The frameworks or platforms and their version number
+- The frameworks, CMS, or platforms and their version number

-- The programming language (niche
+- The programming language

-- programming languages usually don't have a large pool of developers you can hire) - How widespread the community is - If the technologies involved in your project are suitable for your project
+- How widespread the community is

+- If the technologies involved in your project are suitable for your project